CompuTec/computec-docs/docs/wms/user-guide/transactions/dispatch-control.md

 ### SAP Business One

 It is required to define Business Partner Catalog Numbers to use the Dispatch Control option.
-Business Partner Catalog Numbers are numbers assigned to an Item on the BPs side, e.g., on the screenshot below, Active-Item-01 has the following number on the SAP B1 side: Active-Item-01.
+Business Partner Catalog Numbers are numbers assigned to an Item on the BPs side, e.g., on the screenshot below, Active-Item-01 has the following number on the SAP Business One side: Active-Item-01.
 On the BP side, it is 4.

 :::info
     Inventory → Item Management → Business Partner Catalog Numbers